• Training structure

 c) Neyman's principle.

-d) Simple hypothesis test: Neyman's PP test.
+d) Simple hypothesis testing: Neyman's PP test.

-8. Two sample problems
+8. Two-sample problems

-Comparison of parameters: estimation and tests.
+Comparison of parameters: estimation and testing.

 9. Suitability tests